-Offloaded SAs: FastPath decrypts incoming ESP packets.
+Offloaded SAs: The NPU decrypts incoming ESP packets.
 Decrypted packets are sent to SlowPath for firewall stack processing.

 SlowPath encapsulates outgoing packets.
-FastPath encrypts the ESP packets.
+The NPU encrypts the ESP packets.

 For security processing, packets are handed over to the DPI engine by the CPU using the Netmap SlowPath component in the DAQ layer.
-The Xstream Flow Processor, that is, the NPU, hands over offloaded packets from FastPath to the DPI engine through the DPDK (Data Plane Development Kit) in the DAQ layer.
-FastPath provides an efficient, zero-copy path into the DPI engine.
-The ability to deliver packets directly to the DPI engine's buffers eliminates the need to retain copies in the kernel memory.
+The NPU hands over offloaded packets from FastPath directly to the DPI engine through the DPDK (Data Plane Development Kit) in the DAQ layer, offering an efficient, zero-copy path into the DPI engine's buffers and eliminating the need to retain copies in kernel memory.

-To implement FastPath processing, see Offloading based on rules and policies.
+To implement offloading, see Offloading based on rules and policies.